junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 ```

-As you see the code above, the most important thing you need to have is this `redux-thunk`.
+As you can see from the code above, the most important thing you need to have is this `redux-thunk`.
 Redux Thunk middleware allows you to write action creators that return a function instead of an action.
 Thunk is a functional programming technique used to delay computation.
 Instead of performing some work now, you produce a function body or unevaluated expression (the “thunk”) which can optionally be used to perform the work later.

 ## Conclusion
 React and Redux are powerful and fun to use to build an app.
-However, it can be confusing if you lose tracking all the flows.
-After 11 months of journey in the Flatiron school, I've built 5 projects.
-This React/Redux project took the longest time to finish but I can say that this one is the best one out of all.
-I'm not 100% done with the App and it will never be done 100% because I will keep adding more functionality and update the code as I learn more and get better.
-I can't wait to see people are using my app like the Facebook or Instagram in real world.
-One day, I will be that kind of developer.
+However, it can be confusing if you lose track of all the flows.
+After eleven months attending Flatiron school I've managed to build five projects.
+This React/Redux project took the longest time to finish, but is also the closest to a completed app.
+It's not 100% done, but it's an ongoing project that I plan on adding more functionality as I continue to learn and progress as a developer.
+It would be amazing to see an app that I designed being used by a large company like Facebook or instagram.
+Hopefully over time I can reach that level of developing.